 On the western edge of the Darkhat Valley, D1 folds and fabrics dominate the structural motif, with a particularly well-developed cleavage observed near the footwall of a west-dipping, D1 fault that thrusts Tonian metasediments of the Oka Prism (Kuzmichev et al., 2007) atop Khuvsgul Group rocks.
 This cleavage is largely fault-plane parallel, and in many cases is sub-parallel to bedding, which at many outcrops in the westernmost Darkhat Valley appears to be overturned within an east-vergent drag fold along the footwall of the thrust.

-Multiple intrusive bodies, ranging from monzogranites to granodiorites, outcrop throughout the Darkhat Valley, cross-cutting the folded Darkhat Group and Khuvsgul Group.
-Several of these intrusions are inferred to be substantially larger in the subsurface than their current mappable outcrops suggest, as surrounding carbonate outcrops are marbleized, or have developed chaotic brecciation that has destroyed primary depositional fabrics in what is interpreted as the metamorphic aureole.
+Multiple intrusive bodies, ranging from monzogranites to tonalites, outcrop throughout the Darkhat Valley, cross-cutting the folded Darkhat Group and Khuvsgul Group.
+Several of these intrusions are inferred to be substantially larger in the subsurface than their current mappable outcrops suggest, as surrounding carbonate outcrops are marbleized, or have developed chaotic brecciation that has destroyed primary depositional fabrics in what is interpreted as the metamorphic aureole of the underlying intrusion.

 4.3 U-Pb Zircon Geochronology